Home » How To » How To Insert Watermark in a Word Document

 remove watermark in word

 That is all.
 It is that simple to remove a watermark in Word.
-Remember that you can only remove a watermark that is added with the Word options.
+Remember that you can only remove a watermark added via Word options.
 If you have used some other application or web service, you might not be able to do it.

-As you can see, Word has excellent options to add a watermark in a document.
+As you can see, Word has excellent options for inserting a watermark in a document.
 You can either add a text watermark or a picture watermark.
-If you don’t like both, you can create your own in the Word application itself.
+If you don’t like pre-defined watermarks, you can create your own and customize it as needed with just a few clicks.
 Play with the options and see what works for you.

 Google Docs user?
 Here is how to insert a watermark in Google Docs.